dav94sal/web-chord/README.md

 There are 3 main pages:

-Home
+Home - For all users to browse for their favorite artists or find new obsessions
 ![Home Page](https://i.ibb.co/dPN1LcD/Home.jpg)

-Artist Page
+Artist Page - Where artists display their newest shows and merchandise for everyone to see
 ![Artist Page with Tour info](https://i.ibb.co/J2QV1t9/Artist-Page-Tours.jpg)
 ![Artist Page with Merch info](https://i.ibb.co/DLNPXg2/Artist-Page-Merch.jpg)

-Manage Page
+Manage Page - Artists can view, create, update, and delete all tour and merch information
 ![Manage Page with Tour information](https://i.ibb.co/7tvVQt5/Manage-Tours.jpg)
 ![Manage Page with Merch information](https://i.ibb.co/Bfqz8Y9/Manage-Merch.jpg)

 ## Usage

-1. Clone this repository.

-2. Install dependencies.
+1. Install dependencies.

    ```bash
    pipenv install -r requirements.txt
    ```

-3. Create a __.env__ file based on the example with proper settings for your development environment.
+2. Create your __.env__ file based on the example.

-4. Make sure the SQLite3 database connection URL is in the __.env__ file.
+3. The SQLite3 database connection URL must be in the __.env__ file.

-5. This starter organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
-Replace the value for `SCHEMA` with a unique name, **making sure you use the snake_case convention.**
+4. Replace the value for `SCHEMA` with a unique name, **make sure to use snake_case convention.**

+5. Create an AWS S3 Bucket and User.
+Add your buckets name, key, and secret to the __.env__ file.

-6. Get into your pipenv, migrate your database, seed your database, and run your Flask app:
+6. Open your pipenv shell, migrate and seed your database, then run your Flask app:

    ```bash